 One of Greener Growth’s leading principles is biodiversity and that was severely lacking in this school environment.
 A class of pupils were taken outside during a science lesson to do a ‘bug hunt’ and identify insects.
 Due to the lack of natural resources on site, sadly they could only find ants!

-No other insects – the wonderful creepy crawlies so many of us took for granted as an inherent part of our growing up – were to be found.
+No other insects were to be found – the wonderful creepy crawlies so many of us took for granted as an inherent part of our growing up.
 The woeful absence of birds, bees and butterflies further deprives pupils, for whom any wildlife is a rarity at school and in the built-up surroundings.

 Greener Growth has mapped the site, using permaculture principles to turn problems into solutions and we have put together a comprehensive plan.
 Using live willow structures, recycled tire islands, creating vertical gardens with trellis work and custom made planters, the school will grow into a green oasis of food production.
 A small orchard will also be planted and children will begin to grow food that will contribute to their school meals and play-time snacks.

 Funding from Healthy Norwich helped kick-start this deserving project – thank you!

 More funding was donated by Healthy Norwich for Phase Two, in which we planted a mini-orchard at the school and helped the children be stimulated by growing their own food.
 We also put in over 40 metres of live willow “Fedge” along the front fences of the school to improve privacy & security, whilst enhancing biodiversity & green architecture at the school.
 The children love the way the green willow fencing immediately attracts wildlife.